Accessible Recreation Sites

 Truckee River Bike Path

-This section of the beautiful Truckee River is adjacent to Highway 89 just north of Tahoe City, and it is accessible via the bike path.
-Be aware the path is frequently very busy with bike riders.
+This section of the beautiful Truckee River is adjacent to Highway 89 just north of Tahoe City and is accessible via the bike path.
+Be aware the path is frequently very busy with bicyclists.

-This vista point and parking lot has a great view and restrooms.
+This vista point and parking area has a great view and accessible restrooms.

 Logan Shoals Vista Point

-Also on the east shore, this vista point has parking on the road's shoulder, restrooms, and a paved path to the overlook.
+Also on the East Shore, this vista point has parking on the road's shoulder, accessible restrooms, and a paved path to the overlook.

 Beaches